guatzin818/www/Installation-Guide.md

 ## Windows

+LightGBM can use Visual Studio, MSBuild with CMake or MinGW to build in Windows.

 ### Visual Studio
-LightGBM use Visual Studio (2013 or higher) to build in Windows.

 1. Clone or download latest source code.
 2. Open ```./windows/LightGBM.sln``` by Visual Studio.